sgidevnet/sgug-rpm-tools/bash_tools/readme.md

 #### List Packages
-1. sgpack - lists our all available package names in sgug-rsa.git repo
+1. sgmaster - lists our all available package names in sgug-rsa.git repo, master branch
 1. sgwip - moves into sgug-rsa.git repo and checks out wip branch, lists wip package names

 #### These commands take one argument, a package name